junxit/us-congress-bills-112/metadata.md

 - 2011-02-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 148). (text: CR H1367-1368)
 - 2011-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 148).(text: CR H1367-1368)
 - 2011-03-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2011-10-13 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2011-10-17 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2011-10-17 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2011-10-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 200.